chanzuckerberg/single-cell/rfcs/0002-validation/text.md

 a simple schema that we want all datasets to adhere to.
 If all the datasets we store at least follow this schema, then our data corpus will be usable for data integration research and the production of atlases.

-The problem is that getting a dataset to follow the schema isn't trivial.
-The schema is pretty lightweight, but there's a bunch of data munging, relabeling of columns, etc. that's at best a pain and at worst beyond the capabilities of some submitters.
-So we want some tooling to help with that, and we also want to make sure that before we actually add a dataset to the portal/cellxgene we verify that it follows the schema.
+While the schema is pretty lightweight, we still need to double-check that uploaded datasets follow it.
+And, if the dataset does not, we want to give the submitter some prompt and useful message explaining why.

-Finally, single cell datasets come in different formats that are associated with different toolchains.
+Another complication is that single cell datasets come in different formats that are associated with different toolchains.
 We want to support as many of those toolchains as we can, so we're going to convert datasets into different formats.
 It seems to make sense to do this right after validation is complete since we're already parsing the original file anyway, and there's not really a good reason to delay converting.

 ## Product Requirements

 The key requirement here is that users can prepare their own datasets without intervention from CZI.
-This goes along with all the other work to support self-submission: file upload, collection create, private/public publication.
+This goes along with all the other work to support self-submission: file upload, collection creation, and publication.

 ## Detailed Design